jaxl-innovations-private-limited/jaxl-ivr-confirmation-bot/README.md

 - Use an external store such as Redis to maintain shared state.

 This pattern will allow consistent state management across both execution flows until a unified model is introduced.

+### Using Python Packages

+To include external Python packages in your IVR application, simply list them in the `requirements.txt` file.
+The Jaxl IVR Simulator automatically installs these dependencies at startup, ensuring they're available at runtime.

+Alternatively, if you need more control, you can build a custom Docker image using the Jaxl IVR Simulator as the base.
+This allows you to pre-install packages, set environment variables, or add additional configuration layers to suit your needs.

 ## 💬 Need Help?